wmsmacdonald/delta-cache-browser/README.md

 When used with dynamic content, [delta encoding can provide 62%-65% savings for HTML files](http://www.webreference.com/internet/software/servers/http/deltaencoding/intro/printversion.html).

-There's no need to change any of your requests - simply include the following code and the service worker will automatically intercept requets and use delta caching in available.
+There's no need to change any of your requests - simply include the following code and the service worker will automatically intercept requests and use delta caching in available.

 ```javascript
 // install the service worker if service workers are supported